marcusjwhelan/docker_js_stack_api/README.md

 Make sure you have the port that is being exposed set to the same exposed port in server.js

-## Running development with mysql running as well - local only
+## Running development with mysql running as well in Docker - local only

 run docker compose to start the development nodejs server + start mysql up and init with items in /db-service